Join our WhatsApp — reps & firms. Fully accredited only · proof required before you join

 The written stage proves you have the knowledge base to advise a suspect competently.
 It is not optional and it is not a formality — the failure rate at this stage is materially higher than at the CIT, because candidates underestimate it.

-Study the PACE Codes A–H (in particular Code C and Code G), the Criminal Procedure Rules, the Standard Crime Contract 2025, and the Law Society Police Station Skills practice notes.
+1. Study the PACE Codes A–H (in particular Code C and Code G), the Criminal Procedure Rules, the Standard Crime Contract 2025, and the SRA Standards of competence for police station work.

 High-yield topics: Code C safeguards for vulnerable suspects, Code D identification procedures, when adverse inference does and does not bite, the difference between "reasonable suspicion" and "reasonable belief", the law on prepared statements, and the ethical limits on advising a client who admits guilt in consultation.